AcademySoftwareFoundation/opencue.io/content/docs/Other guides/customizing-rqd.md

 production system, you might make a similar change to update the configuration files for a container management platform, such as Kubernetes.

-To update the sandbox environment to build and run the sample `Dockerfile`:
+Complete the following steps to configure the sandbox environment to build and run the sample `Dockerfile`:

 1. Open the `sandbox/docker-compose.yml` file in your preferred text editor.